klassmann/catalog/README.md

 ./run
 ```

+<a name="common-issues"></a>
 ## Important Notes and Common Issues
-- You are not using **Vagrant**, make sure of installing all the *requirements* in your environment.
+- If you are not using **Vagrant**, make sure of installing all the *requirements* in your environment.
+- The database `database.py` need to be initialized before running the application `app.py`.
-- The database is empty, so, you need to fill up it with your own data.
+- The database is empty, so, you need to fill up it with your data.
-- The database (database.py) need to be initialized before running the application (app.py).
-- You need to open the address http://locahost:5000 in your browser, because this is the only URL that Google Sign-In is authorized for.
+- You have to open the address `http://locahost:5000` in your browser because this is the only URL that Google Sign-In is authorized for run.

 <a name="license"></a>